Key takeaways:

 Hi [CUSTOMER NAME]

-I just wanted to quickly remind you that the invoice [INVOICE #] for [$0.00] was due yesterday.
+I wanted to remind you that the invoice [INVOICE #] for [$0.00] was due yesterday.
 I’ve attached the invoice for your reference.

 Please make a payment via [CASH, CREDIT CARD, ONLINE PAYMENT] by [DUE DATE] to avoid being charged a late fee.